nzwemmer/feedbackdiary/README.md

 ## Adding a course
 Courses can be added to this dashboard as follows:
 - create a new course in the MongoDB database, using the format of an existing course.
-Make sure you use the same course abbreviation
+Make sure you use the same course abbreviation as the one used for the Diary Dashboard;
 - generate a random Teacher Course Token (TCT) which should be different from the general token generated for the Diary Dashboard;
 - copy an existing document in the courses collection (see above).
-Set the data for the new course as required.
+Set the data for the new course as required;
 - provide the teacher with the newly generated TCT.
-They should now be able to register for a new account, or add it to their existing account;
+They should now be able to register for a new account, or add it to their existing account.
-- the dashboard automatically downloads the entries for the newly added course and performs the necessary operations on it.
+- a folder with empty data is automatically created for the newly added course.
+Let teachers use the dashboard to generate new data as necessary.